 Here are some of the individual Flexicalymene retrorsa minuens found that day.

-And lots of Flexi parts were found too. (next 2 photos)
+And lots of Flexi parts were found too.
+Can you spot the one

 Isotelus sp.
 Trilobite Parts